 Comfort – 5/5

-Swap Samui’s spas and sprawling hotels for the rustic vibes and bamboo beach bars of Koh Tao in under two hours – that’s what’s possible with the super-fast catamaran service.
-It’s operated by the Lomprayah tour company, which is one of the top-rated in the whole region.
-They offer the most modern boats, efficient ticketing (which can all be done online via 12Go.asia), and packages that include a transfer from the lobby of your hotel to the boat.
+Swap Samui’s spas and sprawling hotels for the rustic vibes and bamboo beach bars of Koh Tao in under two hours – that’s what’s possible with the super-fast ferry service.
+It’s operated by the Lomprayah ferry company, which is one of the top-rated ferry companies in the whole region.
+They offer the most modern boats, efficient ticketing (book ferry tickets online via 12Go.asia), and packages that include a transfer from the lobby of your hotel to the boat.

-The fastest and most modern boats are the catamarans offered by the Lomprayah tour company.
+The fastest and most modern boats are the high speed ferries offered by the Lomprayah ferry company.

 Because these are usually the most popular choice among backpackers and island hoppers crossing the Thai Gulf, there are a number of services daily.
 High-season months see Lomprayah’s boats leaving at 8am from the Pralan Pier near the hotel strips of Maenam, with extra departures at 12.30pm.
-You can also catch the Lomprayah catamaran at 11.15am and 5.30pm (the last service of the day) from the Nathon Pier on the far western coast of Koh Samui.
+You can also catch the Lomprayah ferries at the departure time 11.15am and 5.30pm (the last service of the day) from the Nathon Pier on the far western coast of Koh Samui.

 The boats themselves are among the best in the whole fleet going between Koh Samui and Koh Tao.
 They have indoor seating that benefits from air conditioning, an onboard shop for refreshments and drinks, and two large deck areas where you can watch other tropical islands shoot by as you sail.
 Available at a first come first serve basis, for 100 THB extra you can get access to the VIP area upstairs with more luxury seats and for 200 THB you can access the exclusive lounge where you can make the trip sitting in leather seats.

-Like most ferry services, the Lomprayah option to Tao pulls into the pier at Mae Haad.
+Like most ferry services, the Lomprayah option reach Koh Tao at the ferry port Mae Haad pier.
 From there, it should be a cinch to find a taxi to your destination on the island, or just choose a travel option that includes transfers.

 Koh Samui to Koh Tao by high-speed ferry